jarrettv/Mini-V/docs/BuildGuide.md

   * Note: don't tighten down until all screws are in
   * Note: add your clip so carriage doesn't fall out when flipping upside down
 * Tighten down Z-rail clips using ball end hex
+  * Note: try to pursuade the rail down towards extrusion prior to tightening
   * Note: the top clip should line-up or you may need to adjust the clips

 <p align="center">